- Account expiration

 Once a student has left the college (graduated, or moved to another college), they may gain an extension to finish their course work or research project.
 This extension must be sponsored by an Engineering faculty member.
 The faculty member should contact ETS on behalf of the student, and the annual charge for an Engineering account (pro-rated monthly, if necessary) will apply.
 If necessary, the graduate will be reclassified as a university affiliate.

-For information about the expiration of a CSU eID, click here.
+For information about CSU NetID, including expiration, click here.